-Define and attach storage resources (pools) to the service, as explained in "Defining and attaching storage resources" on page 53.
-For replicated serviced, define and attach paired pools, which contain primary and secondary pools, as detailed in "Defining and attaching replicated storage resources" on page 57.
+Define and attach storage resources (pools) to the service, as explained in "Defining and attaching storage resources" on page 51.
+For replicated serviced, define and attach paired pools, which contain primary and secondary pools, as detailed in "Defining and attaching replicated storage resources (IBM FlashSystem A9000 and IBM FlashSystem A9000R only)" on page 54.